 Located right at the center of Berlin, this East Side Gallery houses some conserved graffiti project by 118 artists.
-These paintings cover portions of the Berlin Wall and it aims at celebrating its collapse.
+These paintings cover portions of the Berlin Wall, and it aims at celebrating its collapse.
 They stretch 1316 m long and showcases some of the struggles that went to the sinking of the wall.
 It hence provides one-stop access to the brutal history of the cold war.
 Spare some time to reflect the horrible past of this event while at this place.

 Berlin Cathedral Church

-Germany, much like most of Europe also played a crucial role in the spread and advancement of Christianity.
+Germany, much like most of Europe, also played a crucial role in the spread and advancement of Christianity.
 It was the home of Martin Luther and the epicenter of the Protestant Reformation of 1517.
-This Berlin Cathedral Church is a silent reminder of this awesome past.
+This Berlin Cathedral Church is a silent reminder of this remarkable past.
 Inside it is an organ that has 7,000 pipes.
 Its exterior has royal tombs and a dome for breathtaking city views.

 The city of Berlin was at the crossroads of the cold war (1945-1989).
 This Checkpoint Charlie marked the border between these two opposing factions or protagonists.
 It is at this junction that visitors to either side were screen before being allowed entry.
 After the collapse of the Berlin wall, this checkpoint is now a silent reminder of this horrible past.